eaobservatory/hedwig/doc/admin/review_proposal.rst

 proposal abstract, category list and a table showing all of the reviews.

-If you are eligible to add any additional reviews of the proposal, you will find a set of appropriate links at the bottom of the page, below the table of reviews.
+If you are eligible to add any additional reviews of the proposal, you will find a set of appropriate links in the middle of the page, above the table of reviews.

 .. image:: image/proposal_reviews.png